Salvadel/soc-homelab-environment/setup/wazuh-setup.md

 ### Wazuh Manager Timeout on Startup

-After the initial installation, the Wazuh Manager service occasionally failed to start with a `failed (result: timeout)` error, indicating the service was taking too long to initialize and being killed by systemd before fully starting.
+After the initial installation the Wazuh Manager service occasionally failed to start with a `failed (result: timeout)` error, indicating the service was taking too long to initialize and being killed by systemd before fully starting.

 **Root cause:** The issue was caused by insufficient system resources during startup when multiple services were initializing simultaneously after a cold boot.

-**Resolution:** A full reboot of the Ubuntu Server VM resolved the issue.
-After the reboot, all three Wazuh services started successfully and have been stable since.
+**Resolution:** A full reboot of the Ubuntu Server - SIEM VM resolved the issue.
+After the reboot all three Wazuh services started successfully and have been stable since.

 ## Configuration Notes

-- The Wazuh dashboard uses a self-signed SSL certificate by default - the browser security warning on first access is expected and can be safely bypassed within the isolated lab environment
+- The Wazuh dashboard uses a self-signed SSL certificate by default - the browser security warning on first access is expected and can be safely bypassed within the lab environment
-- Default dashboard credentials should be changed after the first login for security best practice, even within an isolated lab
+- Default dashboard credentials should be changed after the first login for security best practice, even within a lab environment
-- The Wazuh Manager stores all logs and alert data on the Ubuntu Server disk - this is why 80GB storage was allocated to this VM to accommodate data accumulation over time
+- The Wazuh Manager stores all logs and alert data on the Ubuntu Server - SIEM disk - this is why 80GB storage was allocated to this VM to accommodate data accumulation over time
 - Full Wazuh documentation is available at [https://documentation.wazuh.com](https://documentation.wazuh.com)